ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

 chance to 0 as a default and set all other values around 0 (i.e. for 2 classes and chance level of 50%, values range from -50 to 50).

+Important remark: For calculating the mean output value across cross- validation steps (e.g. runs), we chose to average across all individual samples across cross-validation steps, rather than first averaging across all samples within a cross-validation step and then again averaging across all steps.
+If you would like to weight all decoding steps equally, set cfg.results.setwise= 1;
+   and
+   cfg.design.set = 1:length(cfg.design.set);
+which provides you with a separate output for each cross-validation step.
+Then, average over the resulting output images.
+Alternatively, write your own routine (see HOWTOEXTEND.txt)

 ================
 Compiling libsvm
 ================